 This page provides a conceptual overview of logs-based metrics.

-Logs-based metrics are Stackdriver Monitoring metrics that are based on the content of log entries.
+Logs-based metrics are Cloud Monitoring metrics that are based on the content of log entries.
 For example, the metrics can record the number of log entries containing particular messages, or they can extract latency information reported in log entries.
-You can use logs-based metrics in Stackdriver Monitoring charts and alerting policies.
+You can use logs-based metrics in Cloud Monitoring charts and alerting policies.

 System (logs-based) metrics are predefined by Logging.
 These metrics record the number of logging events that occurred within a specific time period.

 User-defined (logs-based) metrics are created by a user on a project.
 They count the number of log entries that match a given query, or keep track of particular values within the matching log entries.
 When filtering for the log entries that you want to count in your metric, you can use regular expressions.

 Logging accumulates information for logs-based metrics each time it receives a matching log entry.
 Logging writes a new data point to the metric's time series at the rate of 1 datapoint per minute, making the data available to Cloud Monitoring.

 The data for logs-based metrics comes from log entries received after the metrics are created.
 The metrics are not populated with data from log entries that are already in Logging.